 6 Unique Uses for Rebar

-- For the more seasoned metal connoisseurs, rebar is great steel to practice your forging technique with.
+For the more seasoned metal connoisseurs, rebar is great steel to practice your forging technique with.
 You can practice drawing, punching, welding, forge welding, and much more.
-If you already are comfortable with your forging skills, rebar serves as a solid material to creates brackets and tools.
+If you already are comfortable with your forging skills, rebar serves as a solid material to create brackets and tools.

 Now that you have some inspiration, invest in some rebar, and get to crafting up your next big project!